 - On a Mac with macOS Catalina 10.15 or later, open the Finder.
 On a Mac with macOS Mojave or earlier, or on a PC, open iTunes.

 - Locate your device.
-In Finder, make sure you're under the General tab.
-In iTunes click the Summary tab to see its information.
+In the Finder, make sure you're under the General tab.
+In iTunes, click the Summary tab to see its information.

 If you'd like to paste this information into Apple registration or support forms, choose Edit > Copy Serial Number.